micmejia/bible-dump/AMPC/Mark/Mark 11.md

-And whenever you stand praying, if you have anything against anyone, forgive him _and_ [^g]let it drop (leave it, let it go), in order that your Father Who is in heaven may also forgive you your [own] failings _and_ shortcomings _and_ let them drop.
+And whenever you stand praying, if you have anything against anyone, forgive him _and_ let it drop (leave it, let it go), in order that your Father Who is in heaven may also forgive you your [own] failings _and_ shortcomings _and_ let them drop.